akuhren/selective_gp/README.md

-# Probabilistic Selection of Induincg Points in Sparse Gaussian Processes
+# Probabilistic Selection of Inducing Points in Sparse Gaussian Processes

 Code accompanying the paper [Probabilistic Selection of Inducing Points in Sparse Gaussian Processes](https://arxiv.org/abs/2010.09370v2 "Prob") by Uhrenholt, Charvet, and Jensen, 2020.